-For a period of 36 months from the first trading day following the effectiveness of this prospectus, we may, from time to time, at our discretion, and subject to certain conditions that we must satisfy, draw down funds under the CEFF by selling shares of our common stock to Kingsbridge.
-The purchase price of these shares will be at a discount ranging from 6 to 12 percent of the volume weighted average of the price of our common stock for each of the eight trading days following our election to sell shares, or "draw down" under the CEFF.
-The discount on each of these eight trading days will be determined as follows:
+Under the New CEFF, for a period of 24 months from the first trading day following the effectiveness of this prospectus, we may, from time to time, at our discretion and subject to certain conditions that we must satisfy, "draw down" funds under the New CEFF by selling shares of our common stock to Kingsbridge.
+To initiate a draw down, we will issue to Kingsbridge a "draw-down notice" containing the total draw-down amount and the first day of the draw down pricing period, which will consist of six consecutive trading days.
+The purchase price of the shares to be purchased in a draw down will be at a discount ranging from six percent (6%) to 15 percent (15%) of the volume-weighted average price (VWAP) of our common stock for each of the six consecutive trading days in the draw down pricing period.
+The discount on each trading day will be determined as follows:

-VWAP % of VWAP (Applicable Discount) Greater than \$7.25 per share 94% 6% Less than or equal to \$7.25 but greater than \$3.85 per share 92% 8% Less than or equal to \$3.85 but greater than or equal to \$1.75 per share 90% 10% Less than or equal to \$1.75 but greater than or equal to \$1.15 per share 88% 12%
+/AP % of VWAP (Applicable Discount) Greater than \$7.25 per share 94% 6% Less than or equal to \$7.25 but greater than \$3.85 per share 92% 8% Less than or equal to \$3.85 but greater than or equal to \$1.75 per share 90% 10% Less than or equal to \$1.75 but greater than or equal to \$1.10 per share 88% 12% Less than or equal to \$1.10 but greater than or equal to \$0.60 per share 85% 15%

-\ As set forth in the Common Stock Purchase Agreement, "VWAP" means the volume weighted average price (the aggregate sales price of all trades of our common stock during each trading day divided by the total number of shares of common stock traded during that trading day) of our common stock during any trading day as reported by Bloomberg, L.P. using the AQR function.
-The VWAP and corresponding discount will be determined for each of the eight trading days during a draw down pricing period.
+\ As defined in the Common Stock Purchase Agreement, "VWAP" means the volume-weighted average price (the aggregate sales price of all trades of our common stock during each trading day divided by the total number of shares of common stock traded during that trading day) of our common stock during any trading day as reported by Bloomberg, L.P. using the AQR function.